Updated November 2017

 - Occupation: Jr. Development Head Coach, Squaw Valley Ski Team

 Lead Test Editor, Rob Woodworth, sending the Soul 7 HD into Bernie's Bowl at Alpine Meadows.

 Rob is a lifelong adventurer and perennial student of the outdoors.
 Beyond reviewing for Outdoor Gear Lab, he works the winter months as an alpine ski racing coach at Squaw Valley, USA and spends his shoulder season roaming the great American west in his super-groovy '83 Chevrolet camper van with a trail hound named Wrennie Mae.
 When not training with his alpine athletes, Rob can be found breaking trail in the Tahoe backcountry in search of pristine snow and steep, puckering lines.
 He is an accomplished FIS and USCSA athlete that has since received his USSA level 300 coaching and Alpine Official certification after hanging up his race boards.
 With a formal background in alpine racing, he prefers hard-charging skis, aggressive turn shapes, and high-angle terrain.
-Though his real passion is hunting down those bottomless, legendary lines that is the stuff dreams are made of.
+Though his real passion is hunting down those bottomless, legendary lines that are the stuff dreams are made of.